amejiarosario/amejiarosario.github.io/source/_posts/2018-04-23-most-popular-algorithms-time-complexity-every-programmer-should-know-free-online-tutorial-course.md

 Exponential (base 2) running time means that the calculations performed by an algorithm double every time as the input grows.

 **Examples of exponential runtime algorithms:**
-- Power Set: all the subsets on a set.
+- Power Set: finding all the subsets on a set.
 - Fibonacci.
 - Travelling salesman problem using dyanmic programming.